yvesdhondt/P-O-Entrepreneurship-Moderator/README.md

 Unlike the NLP tools the `IModeratorPanel` implementation will directly communicate with the database, instead of using a `cluster.Connector`-like class.
 The user will be able to enter his/her username and password (the same usernames and passwords that have access to the database) to connect with the database.
 The `IModeratorPanel` will then connect to the database with the given username and password and send queries to fetch and update the information when necessary.
 The `IModeratorPanel` will be notified that it needs to fetch/update something by multiple _listeners_ that are activated when the user performs an action on the UI.

 ## Version Log
+### V1.0
+An implementation of the `IModeratorPanel` interface is created to work with the first release of the clusterbot.
 ### V0.2
-Time is moving fast!
 The moderator panel is now secure by use of usernames and passwords.
 The placeholder `IModeratorPanel` is gradually being replaced by a connector to the Cluster Forum.
 ### V0.1
 Fully implemented UI, connection to a placeholder `IModeratorPanel`.
 ### V0.0